-This was the tiny glimpse of Kerala over a period of 8 days, but here are some other recommendations for you to look up if you have more time in the beautiful State!
+This was a tiny glimpse of Kerala over a period of 8 days, but here are some other recommendations for you to look up if you have more time in the beautiful State!

 Wayanad and Bekal

-Popular attractions - Mananchira, Tali Temple, Kozhikode Beach, Matri Dei Cathedral, Kappad Beach, Thusharagiri Waterfalls, Payyoli Beach, Kozhippara Falla and Hilite Mall are some of the best places to visit in Kozhikode.
+- Popular attractions - Mananchira, Tali Temple, Kozhikode Beach, Matri Dei Cathedral, Kappad Beach, Thusharagiri Waterfalls, Payyoli Beach, Kozhippara Falls and Hilite Mall are some of the best places to visit in Kozhikode.

 - Brunson Boatyard in Cochin

 - Wayanad Wild in Wayanad

 - Other luxury hotels are Niramaya retreat , Turtle on the beach and Taj green cove resort and spa in Kovalam

 - Abad Atrium in Cochin